particle-iot/docs/src/content/reference/discontinued/cellular/us-2g-3g-sunset.md

 ### Boron 2G/3G (BRN310)

 - The Boron 2G/3G only has ever connected to T-Mobile.
-It will likely revert to 2G only by October 2021 and stop working entirely in December 2022.
+It will likely revert to 2G only by October 2021 and stop working entirely in April 2024.
 - After the T-Mobile 3G shutdown in October 2021, there may be reduced T-Mobile coverage in some areas.
 - Of the nationwide US mobile carriers, this model is only compatible with T-Mobile and AT&T, and using a 3rd-party SIM card will not help.
 This device is not compatible with Verizon.